Every Mile a Memory: Content

-The song tells the story of a man missing a woman and how everything he sees and hears evokes her memory.
+This song tells the story of a man missing a woman and how everything he sees and hears evokes her memory.

 Critical reception

 Deborah Evans Price of Billboard magazine reviewed the song favorably, calling it a "potent single that continues to demonstrate the irresistible chemistry that occurs when a great singer meets a memorable tune."
-She goes on to say that Bentley "really knows how to sell a song, and he gets the job done on this well-written track."
+She went on to mention that Bentley "really knows how to sell a song, and he gets the job done on this well-written track."
 On the production, she calls it "deft" and states that it "underscores the ache in each word."
 In 2017, Billboard contributor Chuck Dauphin put "Every Mile a Memory" at number five on his top 10 list of Bentley's best songs.

 Music video

-The music video was directed by Russell Thomas and premiered on July 28, 2006.
+The music video was directed by Russell Thomas and premiered on August 3, 2006.
 It was made to promote his live 2006 TV special, "Live & Loud At The Filmore".
 Shot in a grainy texture, it features black-and-white footage of Dierks in concert, and yellow footage of him driving a truck and motorcycle down a highway with the sun in his face.

+The music video reached number 1 on CMT's Top Twenty Countdown for the week of October 19, 2006.